eth-cscs/abcpy/doc/source/README.rst

 converted into a Python numpy array for the purposes of ABCpy.

-Extending: Add your Distance
+Implementing a new distance
 ============================

-As discussed in the `Advanced`_ section, our distance functions can, in general, act on multiple models.
+As discussed in the `Using multiple hierarchical models`_ section, our distance functions can, in general, act on multiple hierarchical models.
 We provide a :py:class:`abcpy.distances.DefaultJointDistance` object to give a basic implementation of a distance acting on multiple data sets.

 We will now explain how you can implement your own distance measure.